sebastianheide/pdf-ocr-ts/README.md

 PdfOcr.createSearchablePdf(inputFilename, outputFilename);
 ```
 In certain contexts it might be more handy to read the input file in some other function and also output the searchable PDF in another component.
-In these cases pdf-ocr-ts offers the function `getSearchablePdfBufferBased(Uint8Array)` that takes a `Uint8Array` (e.g. created by fs.readFile()), performce ocr and returns the searchable PDF file as `Uint8Array`.
+In these cases pdf-ocr-ts offers the function `getSearchablePdfBufferBased(Uint8Array)` that takes a `Uint8Array` (e.g. created by fs.readFile()), performs ocr and returns the searchable PDF file as `Uint8Array`.
 Which can than be used again in fs.writeFile().
 ```javascript
 import PdfOcr from "./PdfOcr";